shinmao/WhyNot-StackOverflow/ROP/README.md

 ```
 1. `gets()` would accept bss from rdi as its first parameter.
 Here, exploit would pop out a shell, then we can input our string `sh`, `gets` would help us to put the string to bss.
 2. `system()` would accept bss from rdi as its first parameter. system locates to bss and find `sh` in it.

+> ASLR is already opened here.
+But why we still can find the address of plt easily?
+Because ASLR won't randomize the base address of text section, the targets of ASLR are limited to stack, heap, and libc.
+If you want to randomize the text section, you need to open PIE.

 ## Practice
 Kinds of ROP | practice link